 An arm of Wedelin Bank helped wealthy foreign politically exposed persons set up trusts, bank accounts and private companies in well-known tax avoidance islands which resulted in the evasion of taxes and facilitated the hiding of $1.2 billion for its clients.

-Drafting this type of legal opinion when you are working with a book-runner like Goldman Sachs, lets say, can take weeks to draft for complex financings – not because the opinion is complex but because every word the lawyer drafts in such an opinion matters because of the reliance placed on an opinion by the third party to whom it is addressed, and because of the gate-keeping function it serves for securities regulators and the investing public.
+Drafting this type of legal opinion when you are working with a book-runner like Goldman Sachs, lets say, can take weeks to draft for complex financings – not because the opinion is complex but because every word and every common the lawyer drafts in such an opinion matters because of the reliance placed on an opinion by the third party to whom it is addressed, and because of the gate-keeping function it serves for the public.

 Only law firms prepare these types of opinions – never an individual lawyer for obvious client, liability and third party reliance reasons.
-These opinions usually go through several trusted and competent lawyers at a firm before they are signed by the firm and can be released (because of liability reasons).
-These opinions can be general or can be for specific areas – for example, if gaming counsel is retained, an opinion is sought by specialized counsel as to gaming regulatory matters.
+These opinions usually go through several lawyers at a firm before they are signed by the firm and can be released.

-Interestingly, lawyer regulatory bodies teach new lawyers over the course of weeks, about the first type of opinion – the legal opinion – but not about how to undertake due diligence, how to draft, and the liability exposure in respect of, the second more important type of opinion – the closing opinion – that only lawyers can prepare for their law firms.
-These opinions are more important because they are relied upon by the investing public; they protect the public; and they protect the integrity of the securities law regime.
-New lawyers are also not taught about the gate-keeping function these opinions serve, and nor how fundamentally important the role of the lawyer is in respect of these types of opinions to both the integrity of the legal profession and the public markets.
+Interestingly, lawyer regulatory bodies teach new lawyers over the course of weeks, about the first type of opinion – the legal opinion – but not about how to undertake due diligence, how to draft, and the liability exposure to lawyer insurers and lawyers in respect of the second more important type of opinion – the closing opinion.
+These opinions are way more important because they are relied upon by the investing public; they protect the public; and they protect the integrity of the securities law regime.
+New lawyers are also not informed about the gate-keeping function these opinions serve, and nor how fundamentally important the role of the lawyer is in respect of these types of opinions to both the integrity of the legal profession and the public markets.